Attitudes

 What role does architecture play for Econcept?

-Bahr: “Even though we’re all-rounders, we love details.
-A passion for detail turns a building into something more valuable.
-And I don’t necessarily mean the often-cited gold bathroom taps but maybe the sign with the house number, which is either reworked or completely created from scratch.
-This is also a good reflection of our work in general, which involves the fact that we sometimes have to work together in great detail, very precisely and with a lot of effort so that the result is ultimately something great, functioning and beautiful.”
+Bahr: “And although we are generalists, we love detail.
+Attention to detail turns a building into something more valuable.
+I don’t necessarily mean the often-cited gold-plated faucets, but perhaps the house number sign - whether it is carefully restored or newly designed.
+This is also a good reflection of our work overall: we often have to work in a very granular, precise, and labor-intensive way so that, in the end, something large, functional, and beautiful can emerge.”